Fertmeneses/titanic-ML-from-disaster/README.md

 | <span style="color:blue;font-weight:bold;">Ensemble</span> | Horizontal collection of basic models, final output via majority vote | VotingClassifier |
 | <span style="color:red;font-weight:bold;">Stacking</span> | Hierarchical collection of basic models, outputs are concatenated | StackingClassifier |

-As a first exploration stage, I trained and evaluated all models using default hyperparameters, and short-listed those that scored higher than 0.78, already better than the average competition performance 0.7725-0.7775.
-From there, I worked on the hyperparameters optimization, exploring many options for each model.
+As a **first exploration stage, I trained and evaluated all models using default hyperparameters, and short-listed those that scored higher than 0.78**, already better than the average competition performance 0.7725-0.7775.
+From there, I worked on the **hyperparameters optimization, exploring many options for each model**.
 In the following plot, you can see a wide span of 648 results displayed as a function of their training score (vertical axis) and submission score (horizontal axis).

 ![ML_results_01](https://github.com/Fertmeneses/titanic-ML-from-disaster/blob/main/assets/ML_results_01.png?raw=true)

-On the right of the plot, many models scored better than the average results, and the best score 0.7990 belonged to a Stacking model with a final LinearSVC layer (S_SVC).
+On the right of the plot, many models scored better than the average results, and **the best score 0.7990 belonged to a Stacking model with a final LinearSVC layer (S_SVC)**.
 Looking for further optimization, I took this S_SVC model and finely tuned its hyperparameters.
 As a result, I produced many variations of the model with scores above the average, but I couldn't improve the 0.7990 record.

 ![ML_results_02](https://github.com/Fertmeneses/titanic-ML-from-disaster/blob/main/assets/ML_results_02.png?raw=true)